Dementia Patients Who Wander

 BRAVYL has been tested in a small study of dementia patients who had symptoms of wandering.
 The disappearance of wandering symptoms in patients was observed after the start of treatment.
 There was a return to the pretreatment state after discontinuation of the fasudil treatment.
 The effect was replicated more than once in the patients.

 FOUND is a phase 2a study designed to assess the effectiveness, safety, and tolerability of BRAVYL (oral fasudil) in people with dementia who have wandering behaviors of elopement and/or getting lost.
 The study is actively recruiting patients now.

 In addition, FOUND will assess whether BRAVYL improves wandering behaviors of excess movement and pacing, cognition, memory, neuropsychiatric symptomatology, and caregiver/nursing staff burden.

 Participation will be for up to 26 weeks.
 While there is a placebo-controlled period in the study, FOUND is designed to ensures that participants will receive drug for at least 12 weeks (and up to 18 weeks) for those who complete the full study.
 Participants may reside at home, a group home, an assisted living unit, or in a long-term care facility.

-FOUND is recruiting at approximately 12 sites in the United States, Australia, and New Zealand.
+FOUND is recruiting at approximately 15 sites in the United States and Australia.